Careers

 APPLICATIONS

-Applications in Word or PDF format, including a CV, contact details of three professional referees, and a cover letter addressing the selection criteria should be attached.
-Applications should be addressed to Ms. Nadia Maglica, Director of Teaching and Learning.
-Applications close Friday 21 November 2025 at 9am.
+Applications in Word or PDF format, including a CV, contact details of professional referees, and a cover letter addressing the selection criteria should be attached.
+The closing date for application is 31 March 2026.

 A current Working with Children Check clearance and Responding to Risk of Harm, Abuse and Neglect Certificate (RRHAN-EC) are pre-requisites for employment.